Maatary/haskell-from-first-principles/types/fundamentals.md

  - **Explicit parenthesization**, **as when an input parameter is itself a function** (such as in map, above), may be used to indicate order of evaluation, but the implicit associativity of the function type does not mean the inner or final set of parentheses, i.e., the result type, evaluates first.
-Application is evaluation; in other words, the only way to evaluate anything is by applying functions, and function application is left associative.
+Application is evaluation; in other words, the only way to evaluate anything is by applying functions, and **function application is left associative**.

 ## Partial Application